itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

                   epochs=180)
     y_predicted = network.predict([x_test_cat, x_test_num])

-From the example above you can see that we specified first layer as a list of lists.
+From the example above, you can see that we specified first layer as a list of lists.
 Each list has small sequence of layers specified and each sequence starts with the ``Input`` layer.
 This list of lists is just simple syntax sugar around the ``parallel`` function.
 Exactly the same architecture can be rewritten in the following way.

 .. code-block:: python